shotaws/poisson/README.md

 * Eclipse Kepler Service Release 2

 ## Disclaimer
-I will not assume liability for any damages caused by this programs.
+I will not assume liability for any damages caused by these programs.